grantholle/moviedb-promise/README.md

 moviedb.session().then(sessionId => {
   // Probably cache this id somewhere to avoid this workflow console.log(sessionId)

+  // After the sessionId is cached, the next time use instantiate the class,
+  // set the sessionId by moviedb.sessionId = 'my-session-id'

   // This can be called now because sessionId is set moviedb.accountMovieWatchlist().then(res => {